 - Category: Quality Control News, Quality Inspection

-General there are five types of quality inspection services and each one corresponds to a particular step in the production process.
-They are all part of the useful tool for every importer, when it comes to from China or Asia.
+Generally there are five types of quality inspection services and each one corresponds to a particular step in the production process.
+They are all part of the useful tools for every importer, when it comes to from China or Asia.

 Below we would like to summarize the options available to anyone would like to know, as in a visual manner.

-Please be noted all Asia quality inspection services are not adapted to the same situation:
+Please be noted different types of inspection services will be adapted to the different situation, :

 It can be useful if the buyer has a precise loading plan and needs it to be respected very precisely (e.g. some cartons are too fragile to be placed at the bottom), or if the packaging is not conventional (e.g. some garments hung on bars, with no carton protection).

 It can also ensure that the right kind of products are shipped out in the right quantity, when the importer places no trust in his supplier or when several suppliers bring their products for consolidation.

 Actually some clients will choose another services: Defects Sorting Service (DSS), it always conducted when issue was discovered and defective products need to be separated from acceptable ones. especially the products selling by B2C or E-commerce Platform like Amazon, Wish or Shopify etc.

 That’s the 5 types of inspection services in quality control, seldom projects require all types of inspection.
 Generally, only one or two of these tools are used, depending on the risks identified by the buyer.